Rick Stanton

-Richard William Stanton, (born 1961) is a British civilian cave diver who specialises in rescues through the Cave Rescue Organisation and the British Cave Rescue Council.
+Richard William Stanton, (born 1961) is a British cave diver who specialises in rescues through the Cave Rescue Organisation and the British Cave Rescue Council.
 He has been called "one of the world's most accomplished cave-divers", "the face of British cave diving," and "the best cave diver in Europe".
-Stanton has lived in Coventry for many years, and was formerly a firefighter with the West Midlands Fire Service for 25 years prior to his retirement.
-In 2018 he played a leading role in the Tham Luang cave rescue and was awarded the George Medal in the Civilian Gallantry List.
+Stanton has lived in Coventry for many years and was formerly a firefighter with the West Midlands Fire Service for 25 years prior to his retirement.
+In 2018 he played a leading role in the Tham Luang cave rescue for which he was made a Knight Grand Cross of the Order of the Direkgunabhorn in Thailand and awarded the UK's George Medal.

 Early life

 Stanton was born in 1961 and grew up in Epping Forest District in Essex.
 He attributes his interest in cave diving to a television programme he watched as a teenager, The Underground Eiger, saying, "After watching it, I just knew that cave-diving was for me."
 Stanton studied at Aston University, where he joined both the caving and the diving clubs.
 He began as a self-taught diver in the River Lune in Cumbria and Lancashire.

 Stanton has lived in Coventry for many years, and was formerly a firefighter with the West Midlands Fire Service for 25 years prior to his retirement.